compi-migui/tfg-doc/src/md/50_methodology.md

 \newpage
 # Methodology
 <!--  Descripció d’equips i materials utilitzats per a la realització del treball, metodologia emprada i descripció completa dels experiments realitzats -->
-As explained in @sec:goals, we intend to do two different things: firstly, replicating the results of @vidal_structural_2020.
+As explained in @Sec:goals, we intend to do two different things: firstly, replicating the results of @vidal_structural_2020.
 Secondly, proposing an improvement to their methodology with which to avoid so-called data leakage.

 In this section we will examine in detail how we will achieve each of those two goals.

 ## Replication
-In @sec:goals-replicate we went over the often confusing usages of the words "replication" and "reproduction", and settled on the following definitions:
+In @Sec:goals-replicate we went over the often confusing usages of the words "replication" and "reproduction", and settled on the following definitions:

    - Reproduction: Starting from an existing work, taking all its data, code and analysis to verify if they actually support the obtained results.
    - Replication: Starting from an existing work, but using new data, code and analysis, seeing if similar results can be found "in the specific study context investigated" [@national_academies_of_sciences_engineering_and_medicine_reproducibility_2019, p.
 44].